EGwizdala/WORDS_GAME/README.md

 To-do list:
 * Add a hint button, that gives one letter of the word.
 * Make more words to gues.
-* Clean up the code, put classes to seperate files.
+* Clean up the code, put classes to separate files.

 ## Status
 Project is: _in progress_